TundraSoft/TundraLibs/dam/README.md

 ### SQLite

+- SCHEMA - Both Create and

-- CREATE SCHEMA - Create SCHEMA is only supported in FILE mode and not in memory mode.
+CREATE SCHEMA - Create SCHEMA is only supported in FILE mode and not in memory mode.
 This is because SQLite does not support schema.
 What happens is we create a new database and attaches the same to the connection.

 - DROP SCHEMA - Same as CREATE SCHEMA.
 On drop the file is deleted and hence non recoverable
 - TRUNCATE - Truncate table is NOT supported, hence delete statement without filter is generated
 - CONSTRAINS - Currently create table generates 2 sql statements.
 One with table definition and another with foreign keys.
 SQLite does not support this.